Kakifrucht/HalfminerSystem/README.md

 - Edit and copy signs /signedit
 - Increase votes by disabling /home
 - Teleport to a random location
-  - It will make sure that you land on an island
+  - It will make sure that you do not land in water/lava
 - Rename items /hms rename
 - Functionality mostly and messages completely configurable
 - Small extras: